powsybl/pypowsybl/docs/user_guide/network_visualization.rst

     - side: for feeders with multiple sides (e.g. lines, transformers), determines  at which side the feeder info is placed.
 E.g. ONE, TWO.
     - direction: is direction of the arrows (IN, OUT).
     - label: defines  the label for the  feeder info element..

+In the styles dataframe:
+    - id is the bus id
+    - color: is the color for the bus and the elements connected to the bus
+    - bus_width: is the width for the bus
+    - width: is the width for the elements connected to the bus
+    - dash: is a string that specifies the lengths of alternating dashes and gaps, separated by commas and/or spaces

 The optional parameter sld_profile can also be set for the write_single_line_diagram_svg, get_matrix_multi_substation_single_line_diagram, and write_matrix_multi_substation_single_line_diagram_svg functions.